Mukesh0996/tenor/README.md

 [`Gif`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/Gif/) - Used to render Gifs' in the entire application.
 Used this component across multiple components in the app.

+[`Searchbar`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/Searchbar) - Represents the searchbar of the app, where user can key-in characters to search the Gifs.

 ### `npm start`

 Runs the app in the development mode.\